ShoreShop/ShoreModel_Benchmark/README.md

 - `shorelines_target_short.csv`: Target dates where short-term shoreline prediction will be evaluated.
 - `shorelines_target_long.csv`: Target dates where long-term shoreline prediction will be evaluated.
 The shoreline position for 1950 is also provided as context for prediction.
 - `Wave data (Hs.csv, Tp.csv, Dp.csv)`: Hindcast significant wave height, peak wave period and peak wave direction between 1950 and 2024 for each transect.
+- `Sea level data (SLR.csv)`: Annually mean of sea level between 1980 and 2100 including the gauge measurement (pre-2020) and the RCP 8.5 projection (post-2020).
 The following constants are also provided.
 - `Depth of wave data`: 10 (m)
 - `Mean grain size D50`: 0.3 (mm)